Last Updated November 21st, 2020 at 09:36 pm by Lisa

 - choose bright green hatch chiles

-- the skin of the hatch chile should be glossy
+- the skin of the chile should be glossy

-- pick firm hatch chiles with medium to thick flesh
+- pick firm peppers with medium to thick flesh

 - avoid chiles with soft spots or cuts